 This option controls whether geoprocessing tool parameters that contain a dataset path are displayed as a shortened name.

-- Unchecked—Full dataset paths will always be displayed.
+- Unchecked—Full dataset paths are always displayed.

 This option has no effect when a layer name or value that is not a dataset path is specified for a parameter.

 Analyze script and model tools for ArcGIS Pro compatibility

 This option controls whether script and model tools are run through a compatibility-checking routine.
 If the model or script tool contains reference to a data format, tool, or Python syntax that is no longer supported, an error message is returned.

 - Checked—Model and script tools are checked for compatibility with ArcGIS Pro to ensure the tool can run successfully.

 - Unchecked—No compatibility check is run before tool execution.
 This is the default.

 You can use the Analyze Tools For Pro tool to manually perform the same compatibility check.

 Open messages window automatically after running a tool